 Jump off here at Taisho-ike Pond; there a small shop and, down the steps to the left, restrooms.
 Down the short path to the right of the shop, through the trees and across the rocks is this view of Yake-dake towering over the blue waters of Taisho-ike.

 Yake-dake, that mountain with the scar running down its side, is the culprit in the formation of Taisho Pond.
-Up until thirty thousand years ago or so the Azusagawa wound unimpeded through the valley and turned west, running down to the Hida Plains and into the Sea of Japan in what is now Toyama.
-Then Yake-dake erupted, tossing a few quadrillion grams of rock and earth around, creating a dam that blocked the river’s flow and led to the formation of the pond.
-Over time the water built up and found a new route out of the valley, eastward down into the Fuchu Plains and through present-day Matsumoto.
+Formed approximately 15,000 years ago through magmatic upheaval, Yake-dake is the only active volcano along the entire Northern alps range.
+When Yake erupted in 1915 it sent a few quadrillion grams of rock and earth down into the valley, creating a dam that blocked the Azusagawa River’s flow and led to the formation of the pond.

 From the shores of Taisho-ike you can get a glimpse of the famed panorama of Hotaka’s peaks.
 Start making your way towards them by taking the walking path leading north through the trees, along the river toward Kappa-bashi, an enchanting hour’s stroll away.